-The rear blower control knob can be manually set to off, or any fixed blower speed, by rotating the knob from low to high.
-This allows the rear seat occupants to control the volume of air circulated in the rear of the vehicle.
+The rear blower control, located in the rear overhead console, has an off position and a range of blower speeds.
+This allows the second row seat occupants to control the volume of air circulated in the rear of the vehicle.

-Interior air enters the Rear Automatic Temperature Control System through an intake grille, located in the right side trim panel behind the third row seats.
+Interior air enters the Rear Manual Climate Control system through an intake grille, located in the right side trim panel behind the third row seats.
 The heater outlets are located in the right side trim panel, just behind the sliding door.
 Do not block or place objects directly in front of the inlet grille or heater outlets.
-The electrical system could overload causing damage to the blower motor.
+The electrical system could overload, causing damage to the blower motor.